signature-ip-ai/inoculator-user-guide/source/exportpackage.rst

   :alt: export_package_encrypted
   :align: center

-Click the 'Export Package' button to export the RTL and wait for the result in the Export Design table.
+Click the 'Export Package' button to export the RTL, and wait for the result in the Export Design table.

 .. image:: images/export_package_encrypted_result.png
   :alt: export_package_encrypted_result